projekter/FIM/README.md

 You may have a look at the FIM minimal application.
 This application does the same as Zend Framework's Skeleton Application.
 If you compare the efforts, you should see what I meant with "superfluous code" in other frameworks.
+The manual also contains a reference, which will explain all public functions of FIM.